Azure/terraform-azurerm-avm-ptn-network-private-link-private-dns-zones/README.md

 ### <a name="input_lock"></a> [lock](#input\_lock)

-Description: Controls the Resource Lock configuration for each of the Private Link Private DNS Zones created and Resource Group, if created.
+Description: Controls the Resource Lock configuration for the Resource Group that hosts the Private DNS Zones.
 The following properties can be specified:

 - `kind` - (Required) The type of lock.
 Possible values are `\"CanNotDelete\"` and `\"ReadOnly\"`.
 - `name` - (Optional) The name of the lock.
 If not specified, a name will be generated based on the `kind` value.
 Changing this forces the creation of a new resource.